 Patient Diversity Awareness: Developing a Better Understanding of the Knowledge, Expertise, and Best Practices at Clinical Research Sites to Meet the Needs of an Increasingly Diverse United States Population

 The FDA has imposed, and continually is tightening the reigns on ensuring that clinical trials enroll racially/ethnically diverse patients.
 This warrants bolstered safety and efficacy for the representative patient population that will be using new medical products.
 Sponsors are highly encouraged to obtain a diversified patient population on all trials, not just for particular therapeutic indications.
-Site interviews were implemented to identify factors that affect the enrollment of diverse patient populations in clinical research trials.
-In this pilot study, twelve clinical research sites were randomly selected to participate in an interviewing process.
+In this pilot study, site interviews were implemented to identify factors that affect the enrollment of diverse patient populations in clinical research trials.
+Future efforts to increase site awareness and best practices for inclusion of diverse patient populations in clinical research must therefore target issues that matter most to sites and patients to benefit society overall resulting in increased patient diversity within clinical trials.

 Site Budget Development and Payment Systems: A Call for Transparency from Clinical Research Sites